The high protein craze: Fad or fixture in the Singaporean diet?

 Even though he mainly turns to fresh or whole foods, Mr Lee occasionally picks up a bottle of high-protein milk from a convenience store or supermarket when there is just not enough time.

 "It's expensive, but people pay for the convenience.
-Foods like chicken breast, you'll have to microwave it or heat it up.
+Foods like chicken breast, you'll have to microwave it or heat it.
 Minced beef is raw and you need to cook it," he said.

 "Whether you know how to cook it or if you have the time to – that's stopping people from getting their protein from more nutritious sources."